victoryoalli/alpinejs-screen/README.md

 # Alpine.js plugin Screen

-The **Screen Plugin** lets you programmatically monitor changes to the size of an element.
+An Alpine JS **Screen Plugin** lets you programmatically monitor changes to the size of the screen

 ## Instalation
 ### Via script include